runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/foundry.md

     - `<isStorageWhitelistActive>` flags if the whitelist mode is enabled for storage changes.
     - `<addressSet>` - stores the address whitelist.
     - `<storageSlotSet>` - stores the storage whitelist containing pairs of addresses and storage indexes.
+6. The `<cutPC` cell stores a set of program counters inserted using the `cut` cheat code.
+Each program counter in the set will end up creating a new node in the KCFG.

 ```k
 module FOUNDRY-CHEAT-CODES